akshiv/phys408FourierOptics/LabNoteBook.md

 ![](https://raw.githubusercontent.com/akshivbansal/phys408FourierOptics/master/raw_data_from_day1_%2020180306/snap-unknown-20180306-124422-1.jpeg)
 ![Rotated wire mesh Aperture](https://raw.githubusercontent.com/akshivbansal/phys408FourierOptics/master/raw_data_from_day1_%2020180306/snap-unknown-20180306-124444-1.jpeg)

-7. Using the Fourier transform image, calculate the spatial frequencies that are present.
-(Please be careful with units.)

-8. What wire spacing do these spatial frequencies correspond to this correspond to?

-9. How does this compare to what you expect?

 10. Using the mesh object, how can you produce only vertical lines?
 Explain how and why this is happening.
 Provide a picture.

 To do this we can use a vertical slit aperture in the Fourier transform plane to only allow vertical components of the image through.
 This will produce a grid with only vertical components.